Impaction-Foundation/impaction-platform/README.md

 #### 3.1 Our "Lean Web3": 2030 Philosophy

 Commitment to Environmental Sustainability: Impaction Global is built on the fundamental principle that technology must serve its mission without undermining it.
-Therefore, our core operational infrastructure is deliberately designed to emphatically avoid the high energy consumption using Hedera one of the most sustainable protocols
+Therefore, our core operational infrastructure is deliberately designed to emphatically avoid the high energy consumption using one of the most sustainable protocols

-* **Proof-of-Stake (PoS) Networks:** We strategically prioritize highly energy-efficient PoS networks (e.g., Ethereum Layer 2 solutions, Hedera Hashgraph) for their significantly lower energy footprint, superior transaction throughput, and strong economic finality, ensuring our operations are environmentally responsible by design.
+* **Proof-of-Stake (PoS) Networks:** We strategically prioritize highly energy-efficient PoS networks (e.g., Ethereum Layer 2 solutions) for their significantly lower energy footprint, superior transaction throughput, and strong economic finality, ensuring our operations are environmentally responsible by design.
 * **Efficiency-First Smart Contracts:** Our smart contracts will be optimized for gas efficiency and minimal computational overhead, further reducing the environmental impact of on-chain operations and ensuring cost-effective transactions for users.
 * **Layer 2 (L2) Scaling Solutions:** For optimal scalability, dramatically reduced transaction costs, and enhanced user experience, we extensively utilize L2 scaling solutions